metonym/svelte-visibility-change/README.md

 Use this utility component to declaratively listen to browser page visibility changes.

+The visibility state of a page can either be "visible" or "hidden."

 **Use cases**

 - make a network request whenever the browser tab is focused